Huy-Ngo/acanban/docs/source/requirements/use-case-model.rst

 Post-Conditions
 ^^^^^^^^^^^^^^^

-The system state is unchanged.
+The user is now joined a project.

 Extension Points
 ^^^^^^^^^^^^^^^^